pingcap/docs/sql-statements/sql-statement-query-watch.md

 # QUERY WATCH

-The `QUERY WATCH` statement is used to manually manage the `Runaway Queries` watch list in a resource group.
+The `QUERY WATCH` statement is used to manually manage the watch list of runaway queries in a resource group.

 > **Warning:**
 >
-> This feature is an experimental feature.
+> This feature is experimental.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 ## Synopsis